 BioValence Sdn.
-Bhd. began in 2011 with only 3 staff.
-Today, we have 4 laboratories and employ about 20 scientific staff at any one time.
+Bhd. began in 2011 and we have 2 laboratories.
 BioValence has a paid up capital of RM6 million and has been awarded several competitive grants for the commercialization of our technology platforms.

-We are a leading Malaysian drug discovery company that works on human viruses such as Dengue and Zika, companion animal viruses such as Canine Parvovirus 2 and Feline Leukemia, as well as shrimp diseases such as WSSV and Early Mortality Syndrome.
+We are a leading Malaysian drug discovery company that works on companion animal viruses such as Canine Parvovirus 2 (CPV2) and Feline Leukemia (FELV), as well as shrimp diseases such as WSSV, Early Mortality Syndrome and human viruses such as Dengue and Zika.
 Our leading drug candidate RetroMAD1 is a recombinant protein that possesses broad spectrum antiviral properties.
 It survives digestive enzymes for 2 hours and will appear in the serum within 30 minutes of feeding in rats, mice and monkeys (with 39% bioavailability).
 In mice, even a 250x therapeutic dose (used for Feline Leukemia) does not result in any adverse reaction in CBC, biochemistry and histopathology.
 The protein does not require cold chain transport and is easily upscalable in bioreactors followed by lysis and protein refolding.

 Our corporate strategy is to find investors and/or corporate partners to take RetroMAD1 to the USA, EU and China for their lucrative companion animal markets passing through their respective regulatory processes.
 Pilot studies involving around 500 client pets in 4 countries have already given promising results.
 We also need developmental partners for Dengue and possibly Zika.
 Currently, we have collaborations with Cambridge University and the National University of Singapore for the use of RetroMAD1 for Dengue as an antiviral therapeutic.
 RetroMAD1 also has in vitro activity against Ebola and we also seek partnerships in biological defence initiatives.
 Patents have been granted in USA, Australia and Singapore.